Installation on OpenShift 4

 Installation via OpenShift Developer Catalog

-provided by Red Hat.
+template MongoDB provided by Red Hat.
 Please ensure that version of the MongoDB image is set to 3.6

 Retrieving the values

-You can retrieve the access values from the secret mongodb
+You can retrieve the access values from the secret mongodb.

 Install GitLab